 Section 6.140.
-General provisions (Amend. #1859)
+General provisions (Amend. #59)

-A. Land to Which Ordinance Applies.
-This Division shall apply to all lands within the jurisdiction of the City identified as numbered and unnumbered A zones and AE zones.
-AO and AH Zones on the Flood Insurance Rate Map (FIRM) and Flood Boundary and Floodway Map (FBFM)for Jackson County on map panels 29095C0294G, 29095C0313G, 29095C0314G, 29095C0404G, 29095C0407G, 29095C0408G, 29095C0409G, 29095C0411G, 29095C0412G, 29095C0413G, 29095C0414G, 29095C0416G, 29095C0417G, 29095C0418G, 29095C0419G, 29095C0430G, 29095C0435G, 29095C0436G, 29095C0437G, 29095C0438G, 29095C0439G, 29095C0441G, 29095C0445G, 29095C0526G, 29095C0530G, 29095C0531G, 29095C0532G, 29095C0535G, 29095C0551G, 29095C0552G, and 29095C0553G, dated January 20, 2017 as amended, and any future revisions thereto.
-In all areas covered by this Division, no development shall be permitted except through the issuance of a floodplain development permit, granted by the governing body or its duly designated representative under such safeguards and restrictions as the governing body or the designated representative may reasonably impose for the promotion and maintenance of the general welfare, health of the inhabitants of the community, and as specifically noted in Article 4.

-- B. Floodplain Administrator.
-The City Engineer is hereby designated as the Floodplain Administrator under this ordinance. - A-C. Compliance.
-No development located within the special flood hazard areas of this community shall be located, extended, converted, or structurally altered without full compliance with the terms of this ordinance and other applicable regulations. - D. Abrogation and Greater Restrictions.
-It is not the intent of the Floodplain Overlay District^{} to repeal, abrogate or impair any existing easements, covenants or deed restrictions.
+- A. Land to Which Ordinance Applies.
+This Division shall apply to all lands within the jurisdiction of the City identified as numbered and unnumbered A zones and AE zones on the Flood Insurance Rate Map (FIRM) for Jackson County on map panels 29095C0294G, 29095C0313G, 29095C0314G, 29095C0404G, 29095C0407G, 29095C0408G, 29095C0409G, 29095C0411G, 29095C0412G.
+29095C0413G, 29095C0414G, 29095C0416G.
+29095C0417G.
+29095C0418G.
+29095C0419G.
+29095C0430G.
+29095C0435G.
+29095C0436G.
+29095C0437G.
+29095C0438G.
+29095C0439G.
+29095C0441G, 29095C0445G.
+29095C0526G.
+29095C0530G.
+29095C0531G, 29095C0532G, 29095C0535G, 29095C0551G, 29095C0552G, and 29095C0553G, dated January 20, 2017 as amended, and any future revisions thereto.
+In all areas covered by this Division, no development shall be permitted except through the issuance of a floodplain development permit, granted by the governing body or its duly designated representative under such safeguards and restrictions as the governing body or the designated representative may reasonably impose for the promotion and maintenance of the general welfare, health of the inhabitants of the City, and as specifically noted in Article 4. - B. Floodplain Administrator.
+The City Engineer is hereby designated as the Floodplain Administrator under this ordinance. - C. Compliance.
+No development located within the special flood hazard areas of this City shall be located, extended, converted, or structurally altered without full compliance with the terms of this ordinance and other applicable regulations. - D. Abrogation and Greater Restrictions.
+It is not the intent of the Floodplain Overlay District to repeal, abrogate or impair any existing easements, covenants or deed restrictions.
 However, where the Floodplain Overlay District imposes greater restrictions, the provision of this Division shall prevail.
 All other provisions inconsistent with this Division are hereby repealed to the extent of the inconsistency only. - E. Interpretation.
 The interpretation and application of the provisions of the Floodplain Overlay District shall be held to be minimum requirements and shall be liberally construed in favor of the City and shall not be deemed a limitation or repeal of any other powers granted by state statutes. - F. Warning and disclaimer of liability.
 The degree of flood protection required by this Division is considered reasonable for regulatory purposes and is based on engineering and scientific methods of study; however, larger floods may occur and flood heights may be increased by man-made or natural causes, such as ice jams and bridge openings restricted by debris.
-The Floodplain Overlay District does not imply that areas outside floodway and floodway fringe district boundaries or land uses permitted within these districts will be free from flooding or flood damages.
-This District shall not create liability on the part of the City or any officer or employee thereof for any flood damages that may result from reliance on this Division or any administrative decision lawfully made thereunder. - G. Severability.
-If any section, clause, provision, or portion of this ordinance is adjudged unconstitutional or invalid by a court of appropriate jurisdiction, the remainder of this ordinance shall not be affected thereby. - B. Jackson County Panels 29095C0169 F, 29095C0188 F, 29095C0189 F, 29095C0279 F, 29095C0285 F, 29095C0286 F, 29095C0287 F, 29095C0288 F, 29095C0289 F,
+The Floodplain Overlay District does not imply that areas outside floodway and floodway fringe district boundaries or land uses permitted within these districts will be free from flooding or flood damage.
+This District shall not create liability on the part of the City or any officer or employee thereof for any flood damages that may result from reliance on this Division or any administrative decision lawfully made thereunder.

+G. Severability.
+If any section, clause, provision, or portion of this ordinance is adjudged unconstitutional or invalid by a court of appropriate jurisdiction, the remainder of this ordinance shall not be affected thereby.